In Leadership Shadows.png

 • How can humility become strength rather than surrender?

-Future posts will share reflections on leadership blind spots, case studies on accountability and listening, and practical ways to rebuild connection when arrogance has fractured trust.
+The section includes reflections on leadership blind spots, examples of accountability and listening, and practical ways to rebuild connection when arrogance has fractured trust.

 Reflection